bencottier/ai-conference-analysis/README.md

 In future, it may extend to other analysis.

-## Caveats

-### NeurIPS 2019 code release
+## NeurIPS 2019 code release

+It has been established that around 75% of papers accepted to NeurIPS 2019 released code.
+This analysis centres around the fraction of code released _per institution_.
+Therefore, extracting the institutions that authors are affiliated with (affiliations) is key.

+Code release was determined by whether there is a link to code on the page for each paper in the proceedings [1].

+Multiple methods of extracting affiliations have been tried.

+- The most accurate is implemented in `affiliations_direct.ipynb`.
+It uses self-reported affiliations by authors in the initial list of papers [2].
+- Named entity recognition on raw paper text is implemented in `affiliations_ner.py`.
+This picks up some true positives that are not in the self-reported data, but has some false positives and many more false negatives.
+- Matching author names to Google Scholar profiles, implemented in `affiliations_scholar.py`.
+This was abandoned early because it was very slow and had too many false positives.

+### Results

+The main results are in `out/neurips_2019/`.
+The `code_rankings.txt` file summarises code release with a few different ranked lists, and `code_release_fraction_all.txt` lists the code release fraction and number of papers for every institution identified.

+The `affiliations_direct.ipynb` notebook uses the current default data source and method of extracting author affiliations for each paper.
+It ends with some code release analysis for a select set of institutions.

+Sample: code release fraction for biggest publishers (does not account for institution aliases)

+1. Stanford University (0.78, 79)
+2. Carnegie Mellon University (0.76, 76)
+3. Microsoft Research (0.69, 65)
+4. MIT (0.76, 63)
+5. Google (0.59, 61)
+6. UC Berkeley (0.78, 50)
+7. Google Brain (0.66, 47)
+8. Columbia University (0.8, 41)
+9. DeepMind (0.45, 40)
+10. Stanford (0.69, 39)

+### Caveats

+In general the analysis is imperfect.
+At a high level, it overlooks underlying factors that influence the decision to release code.

+For the named entity recognition method:

-The analysis is imperfect.
-Some papers (49 out of 1428) don't make it all the way through the pipeline due to a missing file, failed text conversion or uncommon formatting.
-Some text information fails to be extracted correctly or detected at all.
-At a higher level, the analysis overlooks underlying factors that influence the decision to release code.
+- Some papers (49 out of 1428) don't make it all the way through the pipeline due to a missing file, failed text conversion or uncommon formatting
+- Some text information fails to be extracted correctly or detected at all

-## Usage
+### Usage

-## Quick replication

 Run `code_release_analysis.py` to replicate the analysis of NeurIPS 2019 code release, found in `out/neurips_2019/code_rankings.txt`.
 Requires `python >= 3.6`.

-## Going deeper

-See `environment.yml` for dependencies.
+To go deeper and customise, see `environment.yml` for dependencies.
 The main ones are

 - `python >= 3.6`
 - `scrapy`